 In the wonderful world of postmodernism, where words can mean whatever you want them to mean, the term makes perfect sense.
 Most ordinary people think racism has to involve race but that is just because they are too thick to appreciate the higher understanding.
 Here you go…all explained on p41:

 ”Race is not about phenotype, race exists first and foremost in the eyes of the racist.

 Race is a group that is defined by the person that makes a generalisation.”

 That is why thinking poorly of scholars of Islamophobia is racist.

 Chapter 3 Our Findings (p27)

-I won’t go into the contents of chapter 3 in detail.
+I will refrain from going into the contents of chapter 3 in detail.
 It is there in the link above for those with a taste for the intellectual equivalent of bog snorkelling.
 Suffice it to say that it consists of wall to wall grievance-airing by Muslim activist groups and their academic supporters.
 The only counterview comes in the form of a quote by Douglas Murray, an example of what not to think, to the effect that “the fear of Islam is not irrational but in fact, ‘supremely rational’, because Islam can be both violent and extremist”.

 At this point I asked myself, who set the agenda here, who selected the contributors and actually wrote the report, in particular chapters 2 and 3?
 Checking the Acknowledgements section I found that the group gave thanks to the secretariat with particular mention of Dr Antonio Perra.
 Who he?
 This article shows him to be one of those hard left academics who hate everything about Britain, a clear Britophobe in fact.